Strikes putting cancer survival rates at risk, charity boss warns MPs

 The planned industrial action by nurses and ambulance workers pose a serious threat to cancer patients, Michelle Mitchell said.

-The Government must resolve the NHS’s workforce crisis and pay problems or it will become “harder and harder” to prevent cancer patients dying early, the chief executive of Cancer Research UK has warned.
+The goverment must resolve the NHS’s workforce crisis and pay problems or it will become “harder and harder” to prevent cancer patients dying early, the chief executive of Cancer Research UK has warned.

 The planned strikes by nurses and ambulance workers pose a serious threat to cancer patients despite NHS efforts to prioritise them, Michelle Mitchell said.

-Speaking with The Guardian, the head of Britain’s biggest cancer charity urged “all parties involved to work together to come to a resolution”, adding that cancer wait times and workforce shortages in the sector were already critical.
+The head of Britain’s biggest cancer charity urged “all parties involved to work together to come to a resolution”, adding that cancer wait times and workforce shortages in the sector were already critical.

 “Cancer services are already struggling due to the pandemic and years of chronic workforce shortages,” Ms Mitchell said.